This article will detail whitefly growth cycle, explain why they are such a hard pest to control and then list treatment options which work.

 Related articles: APHIDS APPLE MAGGOTS BAGWORMS BUDWORMS THRIPS TWIG GIRDLERS

 Whiteflies are small winged insects which look more like moths than flies.
-They have a powdery wax which both protects them and is key to identification.
-They are active in all parts of the world and will thrive year round in the south but go dormant during the winter in northern states.
-Though whiteflies can be a tough and persistent pest, the right combination of materials combined with the right timing of treatment can solve any infestation.
+They have a powdery wax on their body and wings which both protects them and is key to identification.
+They are active in all parts of the world and can thrive year round in the south but go dormant during the winter further north.
+Though whiteflies can be a tough and persistent pest, the right combination of chemicals combined with the right timing of treatment can solve any infestation.

 Whiteflies have two main species which are active in the United States.
-The Citrus and the Greenhouse are most commonly found but others exist.
+The Citrus and the Greenhouse are tje most common found but others exist.
 Citrus whiteflies are found on just about any plant – not just fruit.
-Citrus whiteflies are hardy and will be active year round.
+Citrus whiteflies are hardy and most likely to be active year round.
+This especially true in the south.

-Adult whiteflies will lay eggs in less than a week once they emerge.
+Adult whiteflies will lay eggs in less than a week once emerged.
 Eggs are very small; almost invisible.
 Eggs will be laid on the underside of leaves, in hard to see locations, in generally well protected parts of the plant.

 Once the young emerge, they will immediately begin to feed.
+Young are round and almost “clear” so they are easy to miss.
 Though their development can occur in less than a month, a much longer development time frame is not uncommon.
 Cycles can take as long as a year if conditions are not so favorable.
-However, regardless of how long it takes them to develop, damage will certainly be happening to any host plant on which they reside.
+However, regardless of how long it takes them to develop in your yard, damage will certainly happen to any host plant where they reside.

-Whiteflies are a problem because they have piercing mouth parts which allow them to such plant sap.
-This behavior is what they do to feed and host plants are prone to many problems during such feeding.
-There are many problems that feeding whiteflies cause including:
+Whiteflies are a problem because they have piercing mouth parts which allow them to suck plant sap.
+This behavior is what will lead to a range of problems for host plants prone to attack.
+The short list of related issues from feeding whiteflies includes:

 - Leaf damage.
 Feeding whiteflies will cause leaves to turn up and brown, disabling them to perform their responsibilities.
 Damaged leaves look bad and promote decay fungus and bacteria to form.